-For (constraint) logic programs, the main purpose of sharing analysis is to detect pair-sharing, that is, which pairs of variables are definitely independent.
-In a previous work [3] we observed that the Sharing domain of Jacobs and Langen (denoted here as SH) [14] is redundant for pair-sharing.
-This achievement has important theoretical consequences (some of which will be exploited in the present work) and also has a practical interest.
-In fact, it allows sharing-sets (the elements of SH) to be kept as small as possible without any precision loss and replace the star-union operation, whose complexity is exponential, by self-bin-union, which is quadratic.
-Even though significant speed-ups have been observed in practice (up to 3 orders of magnitude) the problem of scalability of the analysis to real programs, both in terms of precision (that is, the number of pairs that are detected as being definitely independent) and of resource usage, was still to be solved.
+For (constraint) logic programs, the main purpose of sharing analysis is to detect pair-sharing; that is, which pairs of variables are definitely independent.
+In a previous work [3] we observed that the Sharing domain of Jacobs and Langen [15] is redundant for pair-sharing.
+This achievement has important theoretical consequences (some of which will be exploited in the present work) and also a practical interest.
+In fact, it allows to keep sharing-sets as small as possible without any precision loss and to replace the star-union operation, whose complexity is exponential, by self-bin-union, which is quadratic.
+Even though significant speed-ups have been observed in practice (up to three orders of magnitude on the analysis of real programs), the problem of scalability of the analysis, both in terms of precision (that is, the number of pairs that are detected as being definitely independent) and of resource usage, was still to be solved.